 Pharmaceuticals in Canada

-Home to the world’s ten largest biopharmaceutical companies, the Canadian pharmaceutical market offers numerous benefits to investors.
+In 2020, the manufacturing portion of the sector employed an average of approximately 31,500 people and over the last 5 years, employment has grown by 15.5%.
 Canada’s commercially oriented research network takes innovation from lab to market; joint investment opportunities in research allow for R&D result optimization; and the responsive and efficient regulatory environment facilitates business operations.

 Medtech in Canada